 Crowds at Vancouver Halloween Parade

-Vancouver’s Halloween parade takes place on Granville Street in mid-October each year and features action heroes, dance school zombies and lots of fun.
+Vancouver’s Halloween parade used to take place on Granville Street in October.
+It featured action heroes, dance school zombies and lots of fun.

 Halloween Parade on Granville

-The Halloween Parade usually happens on a Sunday in mid-October starting at 11:00 am.
+The Halloween Parade usually happened on a Sunday in mid-October starting at 11:00 am.
 In 2020, the Vancouver Halloween Expo was going to take place from October 9th to 11th with the parade on the 11th.
-However, the whole event was cancelled due to COVID-19.
+However, the event was cancelled due to COVID-19.

-Parade entries in the Vancouver Halloween Parade aren’t particularly scary or gruesome.
-They’re mostly superheroes, Japanese anime characters and non-frightening girls dancing with zombie makeup.
-It’s all quite kid-friendly.
+Parade entries in the Vancouver Halloween Parade weren’t particularly scary or gruesome.
+They were mostly superheroes, Japanese anime characters and non-frightening girls dancing with zombie makeup.
+It was all quite kid-friendly.

 Thanksgiving Weekend in Vancouver